ericmjl/emailme/README.md

 # emailme

-Super-simple emailing myself using Python code
+A Python module to email myself from Python scripts and the command line.

 # installation